Dedicated to my family

-I was, perhaps, drawn to genealogy out of curiosity over family members I had never known, and had only heard whispered stories about.
-Some of the mysteries have been resolved.
+I was, perhaps, drawn to genealogy due to my love of history, and out of curiosity over family members I had never known and had only heard whispered stories about.
+Some of the mysteries have been solved.
 Others may never be.
 In the process, however, I learned that most were not that different from how we are today.
-People simply struggling to do the best they could in the short amount of time they had.
+People struggling to do the best they could in the short amount of time they had.
 Hence, this page ... for we are but dust in the wind...

 . . .
 A Little Background . . .